Needlesslord/Research-Project-Installer/docs/README.md

 #### TODO0

 First you need to open Visual Studio.
-In a forlder of your choice (choose wisely), you will be adding your icon.
+In a folder of your choice (choose wisely), you will be adding your icon.
 In my case I chose the "tools" folder.
 Right-click the folder, choose "Add" and then "New element".
 Go to "resources" on the left and add a ,rc file, you can change the name. **Press "Add".** Then right-click again and choose "Add resource".
 Select "Icon" and "Import".
 Browse in your computer the .ico you wish to be the icon for your game.
 Now you just have to run the code!
 Bear in mind that, if you run it in "Debug", it will only change the icon in the Debug's executable.
 It will happen the same with "Release".

 <details>
 <summary> Here you have the screenshots of every step. </summary>